min2ha/ukwa-site/content/target/28167/index.en.md

   "subject": "Climate Change Debates"
 }

-# IPCC Report, The - Looking into the 5th IPCC report and other aspects of the climate debate

 Blog site initially started to discuss the 5th IPCC report, but which has since moved on to discussing the climate debate more generally.